YBHwang/clova-developer-guide/en-KR/CIC/Guides/ImplementClientFeatures/Handle_Settings.md

 }
 ```

-Have the client change its settings according to the settings information defined in the above directive.
-Then, send the [`Settings.Report`](/CIC/References/CICInterface/Settings.md#Report) event message containing the current settings to CIC.
-The user will be able to check the changed settings from the Clova app.
+Have the client change its settings according to the settings information defined in the above directive message.
+Then, send the [`Settings.Report`](/CIC/References/CICInterface/Settings.md#Report) event message containing the current settings C. The user will be able to check the changed settings from the Clova app.

 ```json
 {